edgio-docs/edgio-docs/guides/rest_api.md

 ## Authentication

 To gain access to the api, provide a deploy token via the `x-api-key` header.
-Deploy tokens can be created from a site's settings tab in the XDN Developer Console.
+Deploy tokens can be created from a site's settings tab in the {{ PRODUCT_NAME }} Developer Console.

 ## Methods